netbox-community/go-netbox/docs/DeviceWithConfigContextRequest.md

 ### NewDeviceWithConfigContextRequest

-`func NewDeviceWithConfigContextRequest(deviceType NestedDeviceTypeRequest, role NestedDeviceRoleRequest, site NestedSiteRequest, ) *DeviceWithConfigContextRequest`
+`func NewDeviceWithConfigContextRequest(deviceType DeviceTypeRequest, role DeviceRoleRequest, site SiteRequest, ) *DeviceWithConfigContextRequest`

 NewDeviceWithConfigContextRequest instantiates a new DeviceWithConfigContextRequest object This constructor will assign default values to properties that have it defined,